 Coaches are one piece in a large array of ongoing professional development programs in the city's schools.
-The DOE provides a variety of opportunities to teachers at all levels including mentoring, lead teachers, after school "in-service" courses, and staff development.
-DOE is currently working to align teacher support and supervision with the demands of the new Common Core curriculum and also to use technology to support teacher effectiveness.
+The DOE provides a variety of opportunities to teachers at all levels including "model" and "master" teachers, lead teachers, after school "in-service" courses, and (online) staff development.
+DOE continues to work to align teacher support and supervision with the demands of the new Common Core curriculum and also to use technology to support teacher effectiveness.
 Some professional development activities are school-based while others are administered citywide.

-This year a total of \$39 million from a variety of funding sources (down from \$49 million last year) is expected to be spent on math, literacy, and special education coaches.
-Forty-two percent (\$16 million) of these expenditures are funded with city dollars.
-There is also another \$9 million in state Contracts for Excellence money dedicated to coaches that would be eliminated under this option and the state's \$9 million in aid would be used elsewhere.
+This past year \$32 million from a variety of funding sources (down from \$39 million last year) is expected to be spent on math, literacy, and special education coaches.
+Sixty-three percent (\$13 million) of these expenditures are funded with city dollars.
+There is also nearly \$8 million in state Contracts for Excellence money dedicated to coaches which can be redirected for other school needs.

-PROPONENTS MIGHT ARGUE that city funding for teacher coaches is not necessary given the DOE's myriad professional development offerings and funding from federal grants like Title II, which is specifically for professional development.
-Similarly, they could point out that although the federal government has waived the specific set-aside for teacher development in New York State, those funds can still be used to support coaching positions.
+PROPONENTS MIGHT ARGUE that city funding for teacher coaches is not necessary given the DOE's myriad professional development offerings and funding from federal grants like Elementary and Secondary Education Act Title II-Improving Teacher Quality, which is intended for professional development.
+Similarly, they could point out that although in New York State the federal government has waived the specific set-asides from a school's Title I allocation for teacher development, those funds can still be used to support coaching positions.
 OPPONENTS MIGHT ARGUE that if professional development is a priority then it should be supported with adequate city funding.
-Opponents could also argue that reliance on grants could put these positions in jeopardy if the funding disappears over time.
-They could also say that the schools are supposed to have a high level of autonomy and should have many options for how to provide professional development to their teaching staff.
+Opponents can also argue that reliance on grants could put these positions in jeopardy if the funding disappears over time.
+They can also say that the schools are supposed to have a high level of autonomy and should have many options for providing professional development to their teaching staff.

-Eliminate City Paid Union Release Time
+OPTION: Eliminate City Paid Union Release Time